david-flory/Moonlight-Systems/README.md

 When either of the above two functions are called, the RTC is updated for daylight saving time according to the current time.

-The included utilities test_TSYNC south.py and test_TSYNC north.py are to test operation of the class and TSYNC_user setup.py for configuring the start and end of daylight saving time for a country not included in the preset configuration.
+The included utilities test_TSYNC south.py and test_TSYNC north.py are to test operation of the class in each hemisphere, and TSYNC_user setup.py for configuring the start and end of daylight saving time for a country not included in the preset configuration.
 For example, Arizona does not observe DST except for the Navaho nation which does.